erickawaguchi/website/content/authors/admin/_index.md

 - Visitors
 ---

-My name is Eric Kawaguchi and I am a postdoctoral reserach associate
-                in <a href="https://biostatsepi.usc.edu/" target="_blank"> USC's Biostatistics and Epidemiology division.</a> I received both my PhD and MS in biostatistics from <a href="https://biostat.ucla.edu" target="_blank">
-                    UCLA</a> and my BS in mathematics from the <a href="https://www.cpp.edu/~math" target="_blank">California State Polytechnic University, Pomona.</a>
+My name is Eric Kawaguchi and I am a T32 Postdoctoral Fellow in <a href="https://biostatsepi.usc.edu/" target="_blank"> USC's Biostatistics and Epidemiology division.</a> I received both my PhD and MS in biostatistics from <a href="https://biostat.ucla.edu" target="_blank">UCLA</a> and my BS in mathematics from the <a href="https://www.cpp.edu/~math" target="_blank">California State Polytechnic University, Pomona.</a>

+In my free time I enjoy...
+  - Cooking, mixing up cocktails, and making delicious [ice cream](https://www.instagram.com/quarantine.and.ice.cream/)
+  - Bouldering at my local climbing gym
+  - Tapping mana and casting spells at my local game store